canonical/operator/README.md

 who is not a pythonista.

-The dependencies of the operator framework are kept as minimal as possible; currently that's Python 3.8 or greater, and a couple of python libraries outlined in [requirements.txt](requirements.txt).
+The dependencies of the operator framework are kept as minimal as possible; currently that's Python 3.8 or greater, and the small of Python libraries referenced in [requirements.txt](requirements.txt).

 For a brief intro on how to get started, check out the [Hello, World!](https://juju.is/docs/sdk/hello-world) section of the documentation!